ipfs/community/CONTRIBUTING_JS.md

 - **Ensure browser compatibility**, with the possible exceptions being:
   - Access to the file system.
   - Native bindings.
-  - Network transports (uTP, udt, curveCP, etc) that are not available in the browser.
+  - Network transports (TCP, QUIC, etc) that are not available in the browser.
 - **Don't break ESM's** `import`.
 This means that if someone imports a JavaScript module from the IPFS ecosystem, they should be able to require it and use esbuild, webpack or other bundlers without having to worry about adding special shims for module internals.
 - **Encourage contribution**.
 - **Have great UX** for everyone involved.